fbpx

 • Wyoming (no state income tax)

-Eight of the above states have no state income tax.
+Nine (9) of the above states have no state income tax.
 One state, New Hampshire (NH), does not tax earned income or pension income but does tax dividends and interest.
-Beginning in 2023, however, the state will start phasing out those taxes, as well.
+By 2027, however, New Hampshire will no longer tax any investment income.

 States That Partially Tax Military Retirement Benefits

-• Georgia – In April 2022, Governor Brian Kemp signed a bill into law that now allows Georgia military veterans (under 62 years of age) to exempt income tax on up to $35,000 of military retirement income.
+• Georgia – Military veterans (under 62) may exempt up to $17,500 of military retirement income, plus an additional $17,500 (total of $35.000) if they have at least that amount in earned income.
 Those 62 to 64 may claim a $35,000 exemption for any retirement income.
 Residents over the age of 65 can claim an exemption of up to $65,000 for any type of retirement income.

 • Kentucky – Military veterans may exclude up to $31,110 from their taxable retirement income.
-Those who retired prior to 1997 may exclude 100% of their military retirement pay.
+Those who retired before 1997 may exclude 100% of their military retirement pay.

-• Maryland – Retired service members may exclude up to $5,000 from their taxable income.
-Those 55 or older may exclude up to $15,000.
+• Maryland – Retired service members may exclude up to $12,500 from their taxable income.
+Those 55 or older may exclude up to $20,000.
+Senate Bill 346 would have made military retirement pay tax-free, regardless of age, beginning in 2026 but the bill failed to pass.
+The senate vowed to try again next year.

-• Oregon – Only retirement pay earned for service prior to October 1, 1991, is exempt from state income taxes.
+• Oregon – Only retirement pay earned for service before October 1, 1991, is exempt from state income taxes.
 All other military retirement pay is taxed normally.

 States That Fully Tax Retirement Pay for Veterans